rav-pradhan/reading-repository/src/resources/code/pragmatic-programmer.md

 publisher: Addison-Wesley Professional
 ---

+> "We want to see pride of ownership.
+“I wrote this, and I stand behind my work.”
+Your signature should come to be recognized as an indicator of quality.
+People should see your name on a piece of code and expect it to be solid, well written, tested, and documented.
+A really professional job.
+Written by a real professional.
+A Pragmatic Programmer."

 A book that has been recommended to software develoeprs for decades, regardless of domain or discipline. _The Pragmatic Programmer_ breaks down its irreplaceable wisdom into bitesize pieces, which makes it a breeze to read and a valuable reference tome to keep on your desk.

 Its timelesness lies in the fact that the book guides you through universal software best practices: object-oriented design, composition, DRY, SOLID principles, testing, and perhaps most importantly, what it means to be a professional software developer working within a team and wider organisation.